Police: Wizards’ Bradley Beal faces possible battery charge

 The friend contacted police the next day to report the alleged assault and provided police with video of the confrontation.

+A spokesman for the Magic said the team has never had a similar incident but is discussing potentially adding security in that general seating area.

-Beal, 29, was the third overall pick in the 2012 NBA draft by the Washington Wizards.
-He was selected in the 2013 NBA All-Rookie First Team and is a three-time NBA All-Star.
+Beal, 29, was the third overall pick in the 2012 draft by the Wizards.
+He was selected in the 2013 All-Rookie First Team and is a three-time All-Star.